Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Introduction

 In this paper, we conduct extensive empirical evaluations on established NL2SQL benchmarks, such as the BIRD and SPIDER datasets, to investigate the impact of long context on NL2SQL performance.
 We explore various techniques for effectively leveraging long context in the NL2SQL pipeline, including strategies for context construction, prompt engineering, and agentic workflow creation. \yeounoh{To the best of our knowledge, this is the first study exploring the real potential and implications of utilizing a long context LLM and its extended context window of millions of tokens for NL2SQL, yielding competitive performance on popular benchmarks.
 Google \textit{gemini-1.5} is currently the only long-context LLM that supports millions of tokens, whereas other models support up to 8k - 128k tokens in the context.
 Due to this constraint, prior works focused on squeezing the filtered relevant information onto limited context sizes.} Our findings demonstrate that long context can indeed serve as a powerful tool for enhancing a typical LLM-based NL2SQL pipeline without fine-tuning.
-By employing Google's \textit{gemini-pro-1.5} and its long context capabilities, our NL2SQL pipeline achieves 67.41\% accuracy on the BIRD-Bench dev dataset without any fine-tuning, showcasing the potential of this approach.
+By employing Google's \textit{gemini-pro-1.5} and its long context capabilities, our NL2SQL pipeline achieves 67.41\% accuracy on the BIRD-Bench dev dataset, showcasing the potential of this approach.
 Through detailed analyses, we provide insights into how long context enhances NL2SQL generation, highlighting the specific types of contextual information that are most beneficial.
-In particular, we observe the following insights: \begin{itemize} \item We observe that having the correct table and columns, i.e., 100\% recall, in the context is \textbf{required} for high quality SQL generation.
-The long context model does not get distracted by additional table information, i.e., when we have a large number of irrelevant tables in the context (low precision) \item Our experiments show that adding many relevant examples (by question similarity) selected from training datasets does not improve NL2SQL accuracy significantly, contrary to what we expected from the many-shot-learning paper\citep{agarwal2024manyshot}.
+In particular, we observe the following insights: \begin{itemize} \item We observe that having the correct table and columns, i.e., 100\% recall, in the context is required for high quality SQL generation.
+The long context model does not get distracted by additional table information, i.e., when we have a large number of irrelevant tables in the context (low precision) \item Our experiments show that simply adding many relevant examples (by question similarity) selected from \yeounoh{any available example pools (e.g., training dataset) does not necessarily} improve NL2SQL accuracy significantly, contrary to what we expected from the many-shot-learning paper~\citep{agarwal2024manyshot}.
 Instead, examples that are constructed using similar SQL constructs -- as the underlying dev dataset (but without looking at them) -- and relevant schema elements from the same target database improve accuracy.
 With this observation, we generate many such examples synthetically for many-shot ICL for NL2SQL. \yeounoh{It is also the first study of many-shot ICL for NL2SQL with hundreds of examples, whereas prior ICL approaches for NL2SQL utilize only a handful (3-5) of demonstrations/examples}. \item In our ablation study, hints have the highest impact on NL2SQL accuracy, followed by column sample values, and self-correction.
-While high-quality in-context examples improve accuracy, they do not solve all problems in NL2SQL generation. \item Providing SQL documentation in the long context does not improve accuracy much, as the model has already seen these documents during training \item Latency increases (near) linearly with context size, hence there is a clear trade-off between latency and better accuracy. \end{itemize}
+While high-quality in-context examples improve accuracy, they do not solve all problems in NL2SQL generation. \item \yeounoh{Our ablation studies show that different query types benefit from different contextual information.
+Many-shot ICL with synthetic examples works for easy questions but not for the challenging BIRD dev questions.
+On complex datasets like BEAVER dw (enterprise data warehouse), which involves more joins and complex SQL, synthetic examples actually hurt performance on average.} \item Providing SQL documentation in the long context does not improve accuracy much, as the model has already seen these documents during training. \item Latency increases (near) linearly with context size, hence there is a clear trade-off between latency and better accuracy. \end{itemize}